hermangroup/docs/wallets/dashcore/send-receive.rst

 that a different process is used for InstantSend and PrivateSend transactions.

-Dash addresses are 34 characters long and begin with an uppercase X.
+Historia addresses are 34 characters long and begin with an uppercase X.

-Sending Dash
+Sending Historia
 ============

-You can use Dash Core to send Dash from your balance to another user.
+You can use Historia Core to send Historia from your balance to another user.
-The receiving user will provide you with a Dash address to which you should send the funds.
+The receiving user will provide you with a Historia address to which you should send the funds.
 Click the **Send** tab in the tab bar and enter the destination address in the **Pay To** field.

 .. figure:: img/send.png
    :width: 400px

-   The Dash Core Send tab
+   The Historia Core Send tab

 You can also use the three icons |sendicons| to the right of the **Pay To** field to select a previously used address, paste an address from the clipboard, or clear the current address.
 If this is a new address, you can enter a name for the address in the **Label** field to help identify it again later.
-Finally, enter the amount of Dash you want to transfer in the **Amount** field.
+Finally, enter the amount of Historia you want to transfer in the **Amount** field.

 .. |sendicons| image:: img/sendicons.png